OGnewar/Computer-Networking/Assignment 02/Assignment02.md

 | 4.
 Network layer provides both connection-oriented and connectionless services.  | 4.
 Internet layer provides connectionless services.  |
 | 5.
 Transport layer provides only connection-oriented services.  | 5.
 Transport layer provides both connection-oriented and connectionless services.  |
 | 6.
 Protocols are better hidden and can be replaced easily.  | 6.
 Protocols are not hidden and cannot be replaced easily.  |

+## 4. Simulate in packet tracer a ping request from one network to a different network.